livepeer/go-livepeer/doc/ethereum.md

 The following options can be used to get the min gas price:

 - `curl localhost:7935/minGasPrice`
-- Run `livepeer_cli` and observe the min gas price in the node statts
+- Run `livepeer_cli` and observe the min gas price in the node stats

 The following options can be used to set the min gas price to `<MIN_GAS_PRICE>`, a Wei denominated value: